philswatton/philswatton.github.io/_posts/2025-10-19-tanizakis-in-praise-of-shadows.md

 ---
 layout: post
-title: Tanzaki's In Praise of Shadows
+title: Tanizaki's In Praise of Shadows
 tag: Literature
 ---